 The general nature of FineArtAmerica is that it is geared towards the fine arts (it’s in the title!).
 Whereas many Print-on-Demand stores seem to cater to graphic designers and text-based designs, the majority of the artwork on FAA consists of paintings, drawings, and photography.
 This is the best place to go if your art falls into one of these categories.
 However, it is not to say that a digital artist or someone who specializes in patterns or graphic design would not succeed as well.
 FineArtAmerica’s primary focus is on their art prints, with their other products coming in as secondary.

-Conclusion: I like Fine Art America.
+I like Fine Art America.
 I have been a member for about a year now.
 I love the sense of community here, and also the many options and flexibility.
+However, I wish that they would allow larger file sizes to be uploaded.
+25MB is too small, in my opinion, especially for large-size art prints.

 List of all Print-On-Demand Store Review Blog Articles